 Only Doing Cardio And Neglecting Strength Training

-Fat/weight loss requires a combination of both cardio and strength training in Gyms in Richmond BC.
+Fat/weight loss requires a combination of both cardio and strength training in Gyms in Cumming GA.
 Muscle burns more calories at rest than fat does, so that means that building more muscle can benefit your metabolism, allowing you to eat more food without getting fat!
 In order to build that muscle, strength and resistance training is needed, along with proper nutrition.
 Lifting weights and doing resistance training will build muscle definition and help you achieve that desirable ‘toned’ look.
 Doing cardio alone can help you lose some weight, but too much can breakdown muscle.
 Make sure include both cardio and strength training into your workout plan for optimal results.

 You do not need to be exercising for crazy amounts to lose weight.
 Your muscles need time to rest and recover.
 Over-exercising can stress your body and increase your cortisol.
 If your stress level is too high, it can lead to issues like adrenal fatigue and hinder weight loss.
 Listen to your body; if you’re feeling overly sore or tired then it may be better to take a rest day.